Sellingantiques.co.uk Logo

 Dateline of this antique is 1850

-Antique #SA872395, shown on this page, originates from 1850.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA872395 shown on this page was made in 1850.
+For historical context, the timeline below highlights the period when it was created: